1jayyaj1/Scientific_Calculator/README.md

 ## More Info

-Pretty cool scientific calculator featuring trigonometric operations!
+Pretty cool scientific calculator featuring trigonometric operations and much more!

 ## Technology